Best Ayurvedic Teas for Wellness

 • Cautions: Avoid during pregnancy; start with a small dose.

-Perfect for cold hands or sluggish energy.
-Cinnamon tea warms me up on chilly mornings.
+Perfect for cold hands or a sluggish morning.
+Cinnamon tea warms me up on chilly days.

 Cinnamon Tea (Dalchini Chai) 🤎